robbiet480/Home-Assistant-Config/README.md

 - [Aeotec ZW100 Multisensor][multisensor] - mounted high up in corner of room above desk
 - 3 [Philips Hue White and Color Ambiance Light Bulb, A19][hue-bulb]
   - Floorstanding lamp next to desk
-  - Left side of bed, mounted at head level in an IKEA MINUT wall lamp
+  - Left and right sides of bed, mounted at head level in an IKEA MINUT wall lamp
 - [Philips Hue Lightstrip (1st Generation)][hue-lightstrip] - under desk
 - [RGB LED Strip with Wifi Controller][rgb-led-strip] - On ledge under window to right of bed
 - [Amazon Echo][amazon-echo]